yalcinalp/Inheritance_Calculator/README.md

 # Inheritance_Calculator
--Automated Legacy Calculator Under Turkish Inheritance Law
-<br />Considering many different inheritance cases
+-Automated Legacy Calculator Under Turkish Inheritance Law -Considering many different inheritance cases
 <br />You can review the cases and rules in question in THE4.pdf file